Preventing workplace injuries is about more than just writing a safety policy, forming a JOHS committee or providing first aid training.

 For more information about WCB Safety Certified, view the Frequently Asked Questions or contact Deirdre O'Reilly at 902-491-8445.

-If your COR was issued by another province’s Construction Safety Association, you may be eligible for an NSCSA COR through a reciprocity program.
-Contact the NSCSA at (902) 468-6696 for more information.
+If your COR was issued by another province's Construction Safety Association, you may be eligible for a CSNS COR through a reciprocity program.
+Contact CSNS at (902) 468-6696 for more information.